notofonts/noto-docs/src/miniarticles/NotoSansManichaean.md

 # Noto Sans Manichaean

-Noto Sans Manichaean is a sanserif design for texts in the historical Manichaean script.
+Noto Sans Manichaean is a sans serif design for texts in the historical Manichaean script.

-Noto Sans Manichaean contains 153 glyphs, 6 OpenType features, and supports 60 characters: Manichaean.
+Noto Sans Manichaean contains 153 glyphs, 6 OpenType features, and supports 60 characters from the Unicode block : Manichaean.

 ## Supported writing systems